Mousse Au Chocolat

 - 3 large eggs

-- 3 tablespoons amaretto liquor I used DiSorrono
+- 2 tablespoons amaretto I used DiSorrono; or other flavored liqueur

 - pinch salt